aleph2c/miros/doc/reading_diagrams.rst

 book; the event processor.
-I have to show you how to create your custom marbles, the events and their payloads and how to send these to the board game so that you can connect outside things into the events to which your statechart will react.
+I have to show you how to create your custom marbles, the events and their payloads and how to send these to the board game so that you can connect outside things into the events to which your statechart will react too.

 Once you know how to draw the pictures, you will need to know how to translate this into code.
 Lastely, I will show you how to see if your statechart is working; so that it can give you feedback about what it is doing.
-You can use this feedback to both trouble shoot your design and to describe how it works so that other people can understand it.
+You can use this feedback to both trouble shoot your design and to describe how it works.

 .. _reading_diagrams-events: